dcoles/ivle/doc/man/sample.rst

 directories must be checked out (using the Checkout button) before the files can be seen from the IVLE application.

+* :file:`stuff/Welcome to IVLE.html`: A simple web page, which can be displayed with the "Serve" command.
-* In the :file:`stuff` directory is a sample file, :file:`hello.py`.
-This is a simple Python script, which can be executed with the "Serve" command.
+* :file:`stuff/hello.py`: A simple Python script, which can be executed with the "Serve" command.
+This file has a few edits in its revision history.
+* :file:`ivle-102/mywork/phase1.html`: A file for a student's project submission.
+* :file:`group1/phase2.html`: A file for a group project submission.
+This contains edits by both studenta and studentb, and is also accessible if logged in as studentb.

 Projects
 --------